Fogo001/renewable_energy/README.md

-# Analysis of Long-Term Trends and Seasonal Variations in Renewable Energy Consumption
+# The Analysis of Long-Term Trends and Seasonal Variations in Renewable Energy Consumption

 ## Table of contents
 - [Executive Summary](#executive-summary)